top of page

 Copy Antenna Pattern Data from Spreadsheets and Text Files

-To copy data from a spreadsheet, copy two columns (a column with corners and a corresponding column with values), then click the Paste data from clipboard button.
-In the prompt that appears, specify the type of units to be inserted - dB or Relative, then click on OK and the data you copied will appear in the table sorted in ascending angles.
+The Editor also allows you to insert angles and corresponding values of the antenna pattern from spreadsheets and text files into the table.
+To copy data from a spreadsheet, you can copy two columns (a column with angles and a corresponding column with values), then click the Paste data from clipboard button.
+In the prompt that appears, specify the type of units to be inserted - dB or Relative - then click on OK, and the data you copied will appear in the table sorted in ascending angles.
 If there were already antenna pattern values with the same angles in the table before, they will be replaced with new ones.

-The editor allows you to copy antenna pattern values from text files.
-In this case, in the text file, the angles values and antenna pattern values must be separated by spaces or tabs.
-Copy the lines you need in the text file and paste into the table.
-In the prompt that appears, specify the type of units to be inserted - dB or Relative, then click on OK and the data you copied will appear in the table.
+You can also copy antenna pattern values from text files into the Editor.
+In this case, in the text file, angle values and antenna pattern values must be separated by spaces or tabs.
+You can copy the lines you need in the text file and paste them into the table.
+In the prompt that appears, specify the type of units to be inserted - dB or Relative - then click on OK, and the data you copied will appear in the table.
 If there were already antenna pattern values with the same angles in the table before, they will be replaced with new ones.

 Antenna Pattern Editor 09.png